Two school board work sessions scheduled for this week

-On Tuesday, Mar.
-1, the Board will meet at 4 p.m. for a special called work session to complete required ethics training including reviewing statutory requirements for new board members.
-According to Burke County Public Schools Information Officer Cheryl Shuffler, the ethics training is the only agenda item for Tuesday's meeting.
+The board will meet at today at 4 p.m. for a special called work session to complete required ethics training, including reviewing statutory requirements for new board members.
+According to Cheryl Shuffler, Burke County Public Schools public information officer, the ethics training is the only agenda item for Tuesday's meeting.

-On Thursday, Mar.
-3, the board will hold its regularly scheduled work session, which had been previously scheduled for Monday Mar.
-7. The work session will take place at 6 p.m. in the Olive Hill Room.
+On Thursday, March 3, the board will hold its regularly scheduled work session, which previously had been scheduled for Monday, March 7.
+The work session will take place at 6 p.m. in the Olive Hill Room.

-During Thursday's meeting the board will hear a variety of reports and updates from the Chartwells quarterly report to personnel reports and an update on the budget resolution.
-The board will also hear a report on the effects of inflation on the district's food and supply costs and an update on counseling and mental health services in Burke County schools.
+During Thursday's meeting, the board will hear a variety of reports and updates from the Chartwells quarterly report to personnel reports and an update on the budget resolution.
+The board will also hear a report on the effects of inflation on the district's food and supply costs and an update on counseling and mental health services in BCPS.

-According to the official notice, being a work session, no action is scheduled to be taken on Thursday, Mar.
-3, however, according to the meeting's agenda the board may vote to approve the minutes of its Feb.
+According to the official notice, being a work session, no action is scheduled to be taken on Thursday, March 3, however, according to the meeting's agenda, the board may vote to approve the minutes of its Feb.
 7 meeting and may discuss a budget revision.

 No discussion or action regarding COVID, contact tracing or masking is expected to occur at either meeting.
 According to Board Chair Wendi Craven, the board will, once again, vote on whether to mandate masks in Burke County schools during the Mar.
 14 meeting.

-Both work sessions are open to the public and will be held at the Olive Hill Resource Center at 509 West Concord St. in Morganton.
+Both work sessions are open to the public and will be held at the Olive Hill Resource Center at 509 W. Concord St. in Morganton.

 Jason Koon is a staff writer and can be reaching at jkoon@morganton.com